 Charlotte’s therapeutic approach is tailored according to each client’s needs and treatment goals.
 Her primary therapeutic modalities are Schema Therapy, Cognitive Behaviour Therapy and Dialectical Behaviour Therapy, and she draws from family systems and psychodynamic approaches.

 Charlotte has a warm and collaborative style, and uses a supportive interpersonal approach to encourage clients to explore their experiences without judgement.
 She shares her rationale for treatment and encourages client feedback.

 Charlotte works Mondays 9-4 face to face at Essendon and Tuesdays and Thursdays via Telehealth from 9-3pm.

 Dr Tracy Garvin

 Tracy is a clinical psychologist with over 15 years’ experience working as a clinical psychologist in a range of settings.
-Tracy has predominantly worked with young people and families as well as adults in both hospital and private settings.
-Tracy utilises a range of approaches including schema therapy, cognitive behavioural therapy (CBT), acceptance and commitment therapy (ACT) and mindfulness based approaches.
+Tracy has predominantly worked with young people and, couples and families as well as adults in both hospital and private settings.
+Tracy utilises a range of approaches including schema therapy, cognitive behavioural therapy (CBT), acceptance and commitment therapy (ACT), Eye-Movement Desensitisation and Reprocessing (EMDR) and mindfulness based approaches, including Mindfulness based compassion.

 Tracy has extensive training in mindfulness meditation and provides training on mindfulness and self-compassion to health practitioners.
 She has also been involved in research in the application of mindfulness to depression.
 Tracy is a registered supervisor and provides clinical supervision at Headspace sites and Australian Catholic University.